A Myhill-Nerode Characterization and Active Learning for One-Clock Timed Automata: Background

 The \emph{residual language} of a (un)timed language \(L\) with regard to a (un)timed word \(u\) is defined as \(u^{-1}L=\{w\mid uw \in L\}\).
 In particular \(\epsilon^{-1} L = L\) for every (un)timed language \(L\).
 Timed automata are recognizers of timed languages~\cite{AlurDTimedAutomata94}.
 We focus on one-clock timed automata subclasses in this work.
 Hence we present a modified definition suitable for our work.

-\paragraph{One-Clock Timed Automata.} We assume the presence of a single clock $x$.
+\paragraph{One-Clock Timed Automata.} We assume the presence of a single clock \(x\).
 A \emph{One-clock Timed Automaton} (\(1\)-TA) over \(\Sigma\) is a tuple \(\Aa = (Q, q_{I},T,F)\) where \(Q\) is a finite set of states, \(q_{I}\in Q\) is the initial state, \(F\subseteq Q\) is the set of final states and \(T\subseteq Q\times Q\times \Sigma \times \Phi \times \{0,1\}\) is a finite set of transitions where \(\Phi\) is the set of clock constraints given by For a clock constraint \(\phi\), we write \(\denote{\phi}\) for the set of values of \(x\) that satisfies the constraint.
 In our syntax, a transition looks like \((q, q', a, \phi, r)\) where \(\phi\) is a clock constraint called the \emph{guard} of the transition and \(r \in \{0, 1\}\) denotes whether the single clock \(x\) is \emph{reset} in the transition: \(0\) denotes that it is reset, whereas \(1\) denotes otherwise.
 The idea for this notation is that on reading the transition, the value of the clock is multiplied with \(r\).
+When depicting \(1\)-TA (as in Section~\ref{sec:1dtas_HI_reset_function}), we use dashed edges for resetting transitions.

 We say that a \(1\)-TA with transitions \(T\) is \emph{deterministic} whenever for every pair \(\theta=(q,q',a,\phi,r)\) and \( \theta_1=(q_1,q'_1,a_1,\phi_1,r_1)\) of transitions in \(T\) such that \(\theta\neq\theta_1\) we have that either \(q\neq q_1\), \(a\neq a_1\) or \(\denote{\phi}\cap\denote{\phi_1}=\emptyset\).
 We write \(1\)-DTA for a one-clock deterministic timed automaton.